 17. Awapuni School Parent Support Group (PSG)

-The Board of Trustees consists of five parent representatives, the Principal and a Staff Representative.
+The Board of Trustees consists of five parent representatives, the Principal and Staff Representative.
 The Board has the full responsibility for the governance of the school.
-Monthly meetings are held usually on the third Monday with the Annual Meeting being held in May.
-In 2013 Board Elections were held.
-Parents are welcome to attend Board meetings.
+Usually 2 meetings are held per term.
+In 2020 Board Elections were held.
+Parents are welcome to attend Board meetings but do not have speaking rights.
 School Charter and policies are available from the school office.